Get your complimentary lighting design today

 Level of Competitions Hosted

 The level of competition hosted in a natatorium has a strong influence on the lighting layout and intensity.
 Facilities designed for recreational swimming or general fitness do not require the same lighting rigor as those certified for professional competitions.
-For example, leisure pools may aim for functional visibility, while Olympic-standard pools demand precise, high-lumen fixtures that can deliver consistent illumination across all lanes.
+For example, leisure pools may aim for functional visibility, while Olympic-standard pools demand high-lumen, broadcast-ready lighting that delivers consistent illumination across all lanes.

 Competitive events require enhanced lighting for clarity, fairness, and safety.
-In national and international contests, lighting is expected to meet specific lux levels, uniformity ratios, and color rendering indexes (CRI) dictated by governing bodies like FINA or NCAA.
-These specifications ensure that swimmers are clearly visible at all times, both to spectators and to judges responsible for enforcing race regulations.
-Televised events add further complexity, as lighting must eliminate shadows and balance brightness for HD camera capture.
+In national and international contests, lighting is expected to meet specific lux levels (typically 750–1000 lux), uniformity ratios, and high color rendering indexes (CRI > 80) as dictated by governing bodies like FINA or NCAA.
+These specifications ensure that swimmers are clearly visible at all times, both to spectators and to judges, and are suitable for HD broadcast.

 The higher the prestige and technicality of the event, the more demanding the lighting setup becomes.
 Pools hosting frequent championship meets must often invest in more advanced fixtures, customized mounting strategies, and real-time lighting control systems to accommodate varying needs throughout the season.